CheetahCS/OSINT-Tool/README.md

 # OSINT-Tool

-I am developing a command-line OSINT tool designed to retrieve and present public information.
+A command-line OSINT tool designed to retrieve and present public information.

 ## Current functionality